Red Hat to acquire Codenvy as part of its growing container strategy

 Codenvy is the company built on top of the open source project, Eclipse Che, which fits with Red Hat’s overall strategy to build commercial tools on top of open source projects.
 It offers a cloud-based integrated development environment (IDEs) for individual developers, teams or enterprises.
 IDEs are essentially workspaces for coding, building and testing apps.

 In a company blog post announcing the acquisition, Harry Mower, senior director of developer programs at Red Hat made clear his company sees Codenvy as much more than simply a cloud IDE.
-“At the heart of Codenvy’s technology is a workspace management system that allows developers to get up and running instantly without the need to setup a local development environment,” Mower wrote.
+“At the heart of Codenvy’s technology is a workspace management system that allows developers to get up and running instantly without the need to set up a local development environment,” Mower wrote.

 Integral to that vision are containers, the ability to launch applications as discrete pieces of code or containers instead of launching a single monolithic application.
 Developers are using tools like Docker and Kubernetes to build these containerized environments.